HarvardMapCollection/GIS-presentations/spring-2022/gened-1140/README.md

 - Found some data but had trouble making sense of it?
 - Found data but had technical issues with GIS and mapping software?

-> If you anticipate having trouble finding data or maps for your project, get a leg up with help by messaging maps@harvard.edu.

 ### Tips
 1. If you are able to find data in tabular format (.xlsx or .csv), open the dataset in Excel or Google sheets.
 Are there any mentions of geography in this dataset that could help make it "spatial"?
 E.g. a **column with an administrative unit code, town names, coordinates**, etc.